semrush/intergalactic/website/docs/components/modal/modal-a11y.md

 | Attribute         | Element | Usage                                                                                                                                                                 |
 | ----------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `aria-describedby="IDREF"`      | `div`   | Gives the dialog an accessible description by referring to the dialog content that describes the primary message or purpose of the dialog. |

+### Headings

+By default, `Modal.Title` in our Modal component is marked as `h2`.
+Since there is no strict WCAG recommendation on this, we've made this decision for the following reason: Modal windows are usually part of the page and don't have a separate URL, so to keep consistency within the page, it's recommended to have only one `h1` tag on the page.
+Having more than one `h1` tag per page can confuse users of assistive technology.

+However, if your modal window has a separate URL, you can mark `Modal.Title` as `h1`.

 ## Resources